 Helping them in their quest are train conductor, Max (Stander) and con man Herman (Strasberg), who for plot convenience has knowledge of the Swedish language.
-The terrorist finally spotted in the same room as they started from.
-All try (unsuccessfully) to transfer the now dead terrorist and Nicole’s infected dog to a helicopter from a moving train by a wee basket.
-This before the train enters a mountain range.
+The terrorist is finally spotted in the same room as they started from.
+All try (unsuccessfully) to transfer the now-dead terrorist and Nicole’s infected dog to a helicopter from a moving train by a wee basket.
+This is before the train enters a mountain range.

 But oops… there’s a tunnel so they can’t, but the basket does contain the dog who is then taken back to be observed and tested in Geneva.
 The train now with just a few passengers – and coincidentally only one of the listed cast – infected.

 The train rerouted to Poland heading for an isolation camp in Janov, via Nuremberg.
 The camp is only reachable by a dilapidated Nazi bridge known as the Cassandra Crossing by the locals.
 This is due to fears the bridge will collapse.

 Stradner’s fears that the weight of the train may lead to this killing all onboard… with Chamberlain and the passengers learning this, the film heads in another direction (or two).. with still enough time for him and Jennifer to reconcile and make love in the face of adversity…